symeneses/data_science_projects/PITCHME.md

 ## Project structure

-  - Standard folders: docs, tests (if more than one file)
+  - [Standard folders](https://github.com/kennethreitz/samplemod): docs, tests (if more than one file)
   - Folders for data science: data, output, models, source
   - Modules: (if more than one file) Including their Functions

----

-## Some important (standard) files

-setup.py: Package and distribution management
-  - It should be in the folder of the source code requirements.txt: list of dependencies
-  - It helps to create virtual environments
-Makefile: generic tasks
-  - To use **make** Programming building utility
+  ? question library
 ---

 ## Cookiecuttier

 "A command-line utility that creates projects from cookiecutters (templates)"